haunt98/posts-go/posts/2022-07-10-bootstrap-go.md

 So just stick to plain SQL.
 It is easier to debug when something is wrong.

+Also please use [prepared statement](https://go.dev/doc/database/prepared-statements) as much as possible.
+Idealy, we should init all prepared statement when we init database connection to cached it, not create it every time we need it.

 But `database/sql` has its own limit.
 For example, it is hard to get primary key after insert/update.
 So may be you want to use ORM for those cases.